bcampbell/tb-notes/filtering.md

   - nsMsgDBView junk/unjunk commands
   - nsImapMailFolder::GetShouldDownloadAllHeaders()
     to determine if we need all the rfc822 headers, not just a subset.

+Conclusion: nsMsgDBFolder::CallFilterPlugins() is the place which does spam classification.

+### nsBayesianFilter

+- the only implementation of nsIJunkMailPlugin (and nsIMsgFilterPlugin).
+- also implements nsIMsgCorpus
+  - corpus stored in `training.dat` and `traits.dat`.

+### nsMsgDBFolder::CallFilterPlugins()

+These member variables are set up in `CallFilterPlugins()`, then used by `OnMessageClassified()`callback:

+- `mBayesJunkClassifying`
+- `mBayesTraitClassifying`
+- `mPostBayesMessagesToFilter` - list of messages to run PostPlugin filters (once classification complete).

+Other relevant member vars:

+- `mClassifiedMsgKeys`
+   - tracks classified messages over multiple OnMessageClassified() calls.
+   - THIS IS NEVER CLEARED!?
+Should be cleared before callin classifyTraitsInMessage() maybe?
+- `m_saveNewMsgs` - retains messages lost by ClearNewMessages()

+Steps:

+- Bails out if folder is locked
+- Decides if folder should have spam filter run on it (not on rss or newsgroup, not Junk/Trash, etc...)
+- Decides if trait processing is needed
+  - checks the trait service, to see if proindices other than `nsIJunkMailPlugin.JUNK_TRAIT` are enabled.
+- check the filter list for `nsMsgFilterType::PostPlugin` filters.
+- get the list of new messages to consider
+  - database holds an in-memory list of "new" messages (definition of "new" a little fuzzy)
+  - but UI can clear the db new list, so folder maintains `m_saveNewMsgs` too...
+- does a lot of fiddling with processingflags to mark messages for processing...
+- calls nsIJunkMailPlugin.classifyTraitsInMessage()
+   - invokes callbacks.
+   - definitely nsIJunkMailClassificationListener.onMessageClassified()
+   - maybe also nsIMsgTraitClassificationListener.onMessageTraitsClassified()???

+IDEA:
+Maybe nsIJunkMailClassificationListener should have an onDone() callback too.
+(or even onStart() as well for completeness)

+### Classes

 ```{mermaid}